-Maxey breaks out for 38 points, 76ers beat Raptors in Game 1 - NewsBreak
+Maxey Breaks Out For 38 Points, 76ers Beat Raptors In Game 1 - NewsBreak

-Maxey scored 21 of his playoff career-high 38 points in the third quarter and he hit five 3-pointers to lead Philadelphia to a 131-111 victory over Toronto in Game 1 on Saturday night.
+HILADELPHIA (AP) — Tyrese Maxey had the breakout game of his young career, scoring 21 of his playoff career-high 38 points in the third quarter to lead the Philadelphia 76ers to a 131-111 victory over the Toronto Raptors in Game 1 on Saturday night.

-“I think the only thing I'm going to remember is us winning,” Maxey said.

 James Harden had 22 points and 14 assists in his first Eastern Conference playoff game as a Sixer.
 Joel Embiid, the NBA scoring champion, had 19 points and 15 rebounds.
 They combined to only make 11 of 32 shots from the floor.